csutton6/covid-transit/index.md

 # COVID Transit Ridership

 ### The Problem
 The COVID-19 pandemic dealt a harsh blow to the public transit industry in the United States.
-Ridership numbers for some agencies have plummeted a far as 90% below their pre-covid levels.
+Ridership numbers for some agencies have plummeted asfar as 90% below their pre-covid levels.

 <div id="altair-chart-1"></div>
-<div class='figure-caption'><strong>Figure 1.</strong>.
-Monthly ridership at the 20 transit agencies with the highest January 2020 ridership, excluding New York's MTA.
+<div class='figure-caption'><strong>Figure 1.</strong> Monthly ridership at the 20 transit agencies with the highest January 2020 ridership, excluding New York's MTA.
 NY MTA is excluded because its ridership is 8 times larger than the next closest system, which distorts the scale of the graph.
 Source: National Transit Database. </div>
 <br>

 However, not all agencies have been effected equally.
 Some have suffered greater ridership losses than others while some have recovered to a greater extent or at different times.
 For example, Figure 1 shows that Chicago Transit Authority, which once carried 5 million monthly passengers more than LA Metro, has consistently ranked below LA Metro since April.
 In this project, I use clustering analysis to identify agencies that experienced similar ridership changes throughout the pandemic.